Cost-sensitive Boosting Pruning Trees for depression detection on Twitter: Supplementary B: Settings of the Datasets and the Boosting Methods

 \textbf{UCI Dataset}: (1) LSVT Dataset.
-This dataset collected clinical information from speech signals and contained 128 samples, 309 features and 2 classes \cite{tsanas2014objective}.
+This dataset collected the clinical information from the speech signals and contained 128 samples, 309 features and 2 classes \cite{tsanas2014objective}.
 (2) Statlog Dataset.
-This dataset harvested information of Statlog and included 6435 samples, 37 features, and 2 classes \cite{fernandes2015proactive}.
+This dataset harvested the information of the statlog and included 6435 samples, 37 features, and 2 classes \cite{fernandes2015proactive}.
 (3) Glass Dataset.
-This dataset collected information of glasses left in crime scene and contains 214 samples, 10 features, and 6 classes \cite{bredensteiner1999multicategory}.
-All the experimental datasets are included in Table \ref{Tab:dataset_sum}.
+This dataset collected information of glasses left in the crime scene and contains 214 samples, 10 features, and 6 classes \cite{bredensteiner1999multicategory}.
+The datasets' information is summarised in Table \ref{Tab:dataset_sum}.

 Table \ref{Tab:lightGBM}-10 shows the parameter settings for the boosting algorithms.